Skip to main content

 💻 MY 2026 HARDWARE & SOFTWARE

-All 2025 research was done on a regular home PC using OSS software and models.
-It was running 24/7 quite often, and is still going in January 2026.
+All my 2025 research was done on a regular home PC using OSS software and models.
+It was running 24/7 quite often, and is still going in 2026.
+I like the challenge, and if an AI task is going to take 15 mins I have time for doing something else.
+Also, the devs keep improving the code so we can use it.

 back to top of page